hlynch/Biometry2020/docs/Week-8-lecture.md

 | $\alpha_{4}$       | 6               |  -7            |   -1.3333      |    aliased  |

 As a review, the first way of writing the model does not contrast anything.
 It simply estimates the group means, and the model for group $j$ is simply the group mean for $j$ plus an error term.
 The other three model parameterizations explicitly contrast the groups, but in different ways.

 Hopefully, by working through a few examples, you can see that there are many ways we can write a model, and that each way contrasts different things and allows for an explicit hypothesis test on differences that are of interest.
 In this example, Method #1 is the 'cell means' coding that we started with, Method #2 is called 'effect coding' or 'treatment contrasts', Method #3 is called Helmert contrasts, and Method #4 is called the 'sum-to-zero' contrast we already briefly introduced.
 We'll walk through a more formal introduction of these contrasts now.

 ##Effect coding/Treatment constrast

-In effect coding or treatment contrasts, you set aside one group as the "control"" and estimate the difference of every other group from that control group.
-The estimated parameters therefore represent the "effect"" of moving from the control group to any other group (which often represents the impact of a "treatment"" relative to the control group).
+In effect coding or treatment contrasts, you set aside one group as the "control" and estimate the difference of every other group from that control group.
+The estimated parameters therefore represent the "effect" of moving from the control group to any other group (which often represents the impact of a "treatment" relative to the control group).

 $$
 Y_i = \alpha_{\text{control}} + \alpha_{j(i)} + \epsilon_i \text{, where } \epsilon_i \sim N(0, \sigma^2)